nealrichardson/httptest/README.md

 install.packages("httptest")
 ```

-The pre-release version of the package can be pulled from GitHub using the [remotes](https://github.com/r-lib/remotes) package (formerly part of and now a dependency of `devtools`):
+The pre-release version of the package can be pulled from GitHub using the [remotes](https://github.com/r-lib/remotes) package:

 ```r
 # install.packages("remotes")